kade-eng/Grafana-Stack/README.md

 # Grafana-Stack Helm CHart

-This Helm chart deploys a comprehensive monitoring stack, including Grafana, Tempo, Loki, Promtail, and Prometheus.
+This Helm chart deploys a comprehensive monitoring stack, including Grafana, Tempo, Loki, Promtail, Prometheus, and Thanos.
 It simplifies the setup process by automatically adding Tempo, Loki, and Prometheus datasources to Grafana.

 ## Prerequiresites
 - Kubernetes cluster